Efficient and Robust Equilibrium Strategies of Utilities in Day-ahead Market with Load Uncertainty: Introduction

-Answers of these questions provide new understandings of the effectiveness of the electricity market design, as well as the impact of load uncertainty.
+Answers to these questions provide new understandings of the effectiveness of the electricity market design, as well as the impact of load uncertainty.
 We conduct a comprehensive study and make the following contributions.

-To better bring out the insights and intuitions, we first focus on a baseline setting where the load prediction errors across utilities are mutually independent and the spot pricing model, describing the relationship among the spot price, day-ahead clearing price, and real-time market-level mismatch, is a class of piece-wise linear functions similar to the ones in~\cite{skytte1999regulating,Neupane}. \begin{itemize} \item After formulating the utility bidding game in Sec.~\ref{sec:formulation}, in Sec.~\ref{ssec:existence}, we show that all utilities bidding according to (net load) prediction is a unique pure strategy Nash Equilibrium. \item In Sec.~\ref{ssec:efficiency}, we show that the Nash Equilibrium incurs no loss of efficiency.
-That is, the social cost of the equilibrium is the same as the optimal one under the coordinated setting.
+To better bring out the insights and intuitions, we first focus on a baseline setting where the load prediction errors across utilities are mutually independent and the spot pricing model, describing the relationship among the spot price, day-ahead clearing price, and real-time market-level mismatch, is a class of piece-wise linear functions similar to the ones in~\cite{skytte1999regulating,Neupane}. \begin{itemize} \item \rev{We show that all utilities bidding according to (net load) prediction is a unique pure strategy Nash Equilibrium.} \item \rev{We show that the Nash Equilibrium incurs no loss of efficiency, i.e., the social cost of the equilibrium is the same as the optimal one under the coordinated setting.
 Furthermore, the equilibrium is robust and (0, $N-1$) fault immune.
-That is, irrational fault behaviors of any subset of the utilities only help reduce the costs of the remaining rational utilities~\cite{gradwohl2008fault}. \end{itemize} We then generalize the results to the setting with correlated prediction errors and general pricing models. \begin{itemize} \item In Sec.~\ref{sec:general}, we present a set of sufficient conditions on spot pricing model for observing the unique, efficient, and (0, $N-1$) fault immune robust pure strategy Nash Equilibrium.
-In particular, we show that our above results hold for correlated prediction errors and a general class of real-time spot pricing models which can be nonlinear. \end{itemize} In Sec.~\ref{sec:simulation}, we conduct extensive simulations based on price and load data from the ISO-NE electricity market.
-The results corroborate our theoretical findings and highlight that it is possible to design effective real-time pricing schemes satisfying the sufficient conditions derived in our paper, such that the interactions among utilities admits a unique, efficient, and robust pure strategy Nash Equilibrium.
-Due to the space limitation, all proofs are presented in the appendix.
+That is, irrational fault behaviors of any subset of the utilities only help reduce the costs of the remaining rational utilities~\cite{gradwohl2008fault}}. \end{itemize} We then generalize the results to the setting with correlated prediction errors and general pricing models. \begin{itemize} \item \rev{We present a set of sufficient conditions on the spot pricing model for observing the unique, efficient, and (0, $N-1$) fault immune robust pure strategy Nash Equilibrium.
+In particular, we show that our above results hold for correlated prediction errors and a general class of real-time spot pricing models which can be nonlinear.} \end{itemize} In Sec.~\ref{sec:simulation}, we conduct extensive simulations based on price and load data from the ISO-NE electricity market.
+The results corroborate our theoretical findings and highlight that it is possible to design effective real-time pricing schemes satisfying the sufficient conditions derived in our paper, such that the interactions among utilities admit a unique, efficient, and robust pure strategy Nash Equilibrium.